-Stacey Abrams again claims she won Georgia governor’s race: ‘I’m not a good sport’
+Stacey Abrams again claims she won Georgia governor’s race: ‘I’m not' a good sport

 “That’s horrifying,” then-Democratic presidential nominee Hillary Clinton responded.
 “This is how Donald thinks, and it's funny but it's also really troubling.
 This is now how our democracy works.

 Abrams on Friday, in video captured by The Texas Signal, indicated that any future run will not be preceded by a concession.
-She said that “usually candidates feel like they have to concede if they want to run for office again to show that they're a good sport.”
+She said that usually "if you want to run for office again you've got to concede the election so that everyone knows that you're a good sport.”

-“I am not a good sport," she said to applause.
+“I am not," she said to applause.